matbaj/bluechipstack/README.md

     sudo passwd root
     exit

-*Note: You'll need to replace the **user** and **hostname** and repeat these steps for each and every node you specified in the setup.
-For each node, you will be prompted for your user password twice and the new root password twice.*
+You'll need to replace the **user** and **hostname** and repeat these steps for each and every node you specified in the setup.
+For each node, you will be prompted for your user password twice and the new root password twice.

 **2. Next, push the root key to each node:**

     ssh-copy-id root@hostname

-*Note: Again, you will need to replace **hostname** and repeat this for each node.
-You will be prompted by the nodes for the root password you set in step 1 above.*
+Again, you will need to replace **hostname** and repeat this for each node.
+You will be prompted by the nodes for the root password you set in step 1 above.

 **3. Finally, update the /etc/hosts file and clear the root password for each node:**